vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/intro.md

 ### View a solution

-Sometimes you will want to peek at a solution file if you get stuck.
+Sometimes you will want to look at a solution file if you get stuck.

 1. Use the following command: